xbobekf/oxygenium/.autodoc/docs/markdown/ralph/src/main/scala/org/alephium/ralph/error/CompilerErrorFormatter.md

 ## Questions:
  1. What is the purpose of this code file?

-    This code file is responsible for building a formatted error message for the Alephium project's compiler.
+    This code file is responsible for building a formatted error message for the Oxygenium project's compiler.

 2. What is the input to the `format` method and what does it return?